 RM: Must-read architecture book?

-Pfau: Why Architecture Matters, by Paul Goldberger; $17.16 at Amazon.
+Pfau: Why Architecture Matters, by Paul Goldberger; available from Amazon.

 RM: How do you get inspired?